 False Assumption #2:

-The term aromatherapy inherently implies that it is a field that uses essential oils solely for the particular aroma and emotional effect that they deliver.
+The term aromatherapy inherently implies that it is a field that uses essential oils solely for their particular aroma and effect on the emotions.

 How Did Aromatherapy Originally Get Its Name?

 During the earlier part of the 20th century, a French chemist by the name of René-Maurice Gattefossé became interested in essential oils for their medicinal properties.
 Previously, he focused on the aromatic use of essential oils in perfumery application, but his interest in their therapeutic use grew after he suffered a serious injury and was impressed by the remarkable results that he experienced using Lavender Essential Oil.
 That experience lead to his ongoing study of essential oils.

 It is Gattefossé that is credited with coining the term aromatherapy in 1928 within an article where he supports the use of using essential oils in their whole without breaking them down into their primary chemical constituents.
 In 1937, Gattefossé wrote a book called Aromathérapie: Les Huiles essentielles hormones végétales that was later translated into English and named Gattefossé's Aromatherapy.
 It is still in print and widely read.